boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 ## Overview

 ### What is it?
-This is a framework for producing precisely scripted motion, currently focused on dancing.
+The Choreography service is a framework for producing precisely scripted motion, currently focused on dancing.

 An example script can be seen on [YouTube](https://www.youtube.com/watch?v=kHBcVlqpvZ8).

 A choreography sequence consists of a series of moves.
-We can achieve a wide variety of possible behavior from a moderate list of available moves:
+We can achieve a wide variety of possible behavior from a moderate list of available moves by:

 1) Combining multiple moves (see the tracks/layering section).
-2) Many moves have parameters that allow an author to vary the behavior.
+2) Altering move parameters to vary the behavior of the move.

 ### Note on Reliability